SEC Charges Former Employee of Online Gambling Company with Insider Trading

 The SEC’s complaint, filed in federal district court in Philadelphia, alleges that, while employed at Penn Interactive, which provides online and mobile gambling experiences for Penn National, Roda was given confidential information about Penn National’s interest in acquiring Score Media along with admonitions not to trade on that information.
 In breach of his duties, Roda purchased 500 out-of-the-money call options on Score Media in the weeks and days leading up to the announcement of the acquisition.
 Additionally, Roda tipped his longtime friend, Andrew Larkin, also charged by the SEC, who then purchased 375 Score Media shares.
 According to the SEC’s complaint, Score Media’s stock price increased nearly 80 percent after Penn National and Score Media publicly announced their deal, following which Roda and Larkin sold their holdings for unlawful profits of $560,762 and $5,602, respectively.

-The SEC's complaint charges Roda and Larkin, both of Philadelphia, with violations of Section 10(b) of the Securities Exchange Act of 1934 and Rule 10b-5 thereunder.
-Roda has consented to the entry of a judgment that permanently enjoins him from violating Section 10(b) of the Exchange Act and Rule 10b-5 thereunder, and orders him to pay disgorgement, prejudgment interest, and a civil penalty to be determined by the Court at a later date.
-Without admitting or denying the allegations in the SEC's complaint, Larkin has consented to the entry of a judgment that permanently enjoins him from violating Section 10(b) of the Exchange Act and Rule 10b-5 thereunder, and orders him to pay disgorgement of $5,602, prejudgment interest of $83.71, and a civil penalty of $5,602.
+The SEC’s complaint charges Roda and Larkin, both of Philadelphia, with violating the antifraud provisions of the securities laws.
+Roda has agreed to be permanently enjoined from violating those provisions and has agreed to pay disgorgement, prejudgment interest, and a civil penalty to be determined by the Court at a later date.
+Without admitting or denying the allegations in the SEC’s complaint, Larkin has agreed to be permanently enjoined from violating the antifraud provisions of the securities laws and to pay more than $11,000 in disgorgement and penalties.
 The settlements are subject to Court approval.